cultureamp/kaizen-design-system/docs/discussion--basic-component.md

 ## File Structure

 - Put stories in the same folder as the component as opposed to in a `docs` folder
+  - Note: that we have some package config to consider
 - Naming for `.scss` file (`styles.scss` or `Component.scss`)
 - Naming for test file (`.test.ts(x)` or `.spec.ts(x)`)
 - Death to snapshot tests